telefonicaid/fiware-orion/doc/manuals/orion-api.md

   more details.

 #### Update Existing Entity Attributes [PATCH /v2/entities/{entityId}/attrs]

-The request payload is an object representing the attributes to update.
-The object follows the JSON entity representation format (described in "JSON Entity Representation" section), except that `id` and `type` are not allowed.

 The entity attributes are updated with the ones in the payload.
 In addition to that, if one or more attributes in the payload doesn't exist in the entity, an error is returned.